 Introducing Salad Money

-If you need a loan for something essential or non-essential, and work for the NHS or public sector, we may be able to help.
+If you need a loan for something essential or non-essential, and are employed, we may be able to help.

 We offer short-term loans for small amounts and assess applicants using a trusted system called Open Banking.

 No credit checks are used and our team will be on hand to help if you have any questions about the process.